inesucrvenom/small-projects/merge-images/README.md

 ## 2010 merge_slika.sh
-Digitalisation of a magazine for my mother, when you don't have a scanner and pages won't stay still.
+Digitalisation of a magazine for my mother, when you don't have a scanner and pages won't lie flat.

 Images were edited with various contrast/brightness, in order to get parts that were usable.
 Then this merging tool was used to grab and merge those usable parts so that end product is completely readable.